adromir/google-gemini-mod/README.md

     * You should see your custom recipe listed (e.g., "Google Gemini Mod").
     * Select it and add the service as usual.

-    The Google Gemini service should now load with the custom snippet toolbar at the top! 🎉
+    The Google Gemini service should now load with the custom folder UI and toolbar! 🎉

 ## ⚙️ Customization

-You can easily tailor the toolbar buttons and dropdowns to your needs by editing the `webview.js` file within the recipe's folder (`.../Ferdium/recipes/dev/google-gemini-mod/webview.js`).

-Open `webview.js` in a text editor.
-Look for these sections near the top:

-**1. Customizing Buttons:**

-    Find the `buttonSnippets` array:
-    ```javascript
-    const buttonSnippets = [
-      { label: "Greeting", text: "Hello Gemini!" },
-      { label: "Explain", text: "Could you please explain ... in more detail?" },
-      // Add more button snippets here
-      // Example: { label: "My Button", text: "My snippet text..." }
-    ];
-    ```
-    * **Edit:** Change the `label` (what appears on the button) and `text` (what gets inserted).
-    * **Add:** Copy an existing line `{ label: "...", text: "..." },` and modify it.
-    * **Remove:** Delete the line corresponding to the button you want to remove.

-**2. Customizing Dropdowns:**

-    Find the `dropdownConfigurations` array:
-    ```javascript
-    const dropdownConfigurations = [
-      {
-        placeholder: "Actions...", // Text shown before selection
-        options: [
-          { label: "Summarize", text: "Please summarize the following text:\n" },
-          { label: "Ideas", text: "Give me 5 ideas for ..." },
-          // Add more options here: { label: "Option Name", text: "Snippet..." }
-        ]
-      },
-      {
-        placeholder: "Translations",
-        options: [
-          { label: "DE -> EN", text: "Translate the following into English:\n" },
-          { label: "EN -> DE", text: "Translate the following into German:\n" },
-        ]
-      },
-      // Add more dropdown objects here
-      // Example:
-      // {
-      //   placeholder: "My Prompts",
-      //   options: [
-      //     { label: "Blog Post Idea", text: "Generate 5 blog post ideas about..." },
-      //     { label: "Email Draft", text: "Draft a polite email regarding..." }
-      //   ]
-      // }
-    ];
-    ```
-    * **Edit Options:** Modify the `label` and `text` within the `options` array of a specific dropdown.
-    * **Add Options:** Add more `{ label: "...", text: "..." }` objects to an existing `options` array.
+### 1. Using the Settings Panel (Recommended)

+The easiest way to customize the toolbar is through the built-in settings panel.

+* **Open the Panel:** Click the **⚙️ Settings** button on the far right of the toolbar.
+* **Add Items:** Click "Add Toolbar Item" and choose between a "Button" or a "Dropdown".
+* **Edit Items:**
-    * **Edit Placeholder:** Change the `placeholder` text for a dropdown.
+    * Change the `label`, `placeholder`, and `snippet text` for any item.
-    * **Add Dropdowns:** Copy an entire dropdown object `{ placeholder: "...", options: [...] },` and customize it.
+    * For dropdowns, you can add or remove individual options.
+* **Reorder Items:** Simply **drag and drop** the item groups within the settings panel to change their order on the toolbar.
-    * **Remove Dropdowns/Options:** Delete the relevant lines or objects.
+* **Remove Items:** Click the "Remove" button on any item.
+* **Save:** Click "Save & Close" to apply your changes.

-**3. Customizing Download Behavior (Advanced):**
+### 2. Customizing Download Behavior (Advanced)

-    The download functionality relies on specific CSS selectors to find the active Gemini "Canvas" and its internal "Copy to Clipboard" button.
-These are defined as constants in `webview.js`:
+The download functionality relies on specific CSS selectors to find the active Gemini "Canvas" and its buttons.
+These are defined as constants at the top of `webview.js`.

-    ```javascript
-    const GEMINI_CANVAS_WRAPPER_SELECTOR = "..."; // Identifies the main canvas container
-    const GEMINI_CANVAS_TITLE_TEXT_SELECTOR = "..."; // Finds the title text within the canvas
-    const GEMINI_CANVAS_COPY_BUTTON_SELECTOR = "..."; // CRITICAL: Finds the "Copy" button within the canvas
-    ```
-    If the download feature stops working after a Gemini UI update, these selectors (especially `GEMINI_CANVAS_COPY_BUTTON_SELECTOR`) might need to be updated by inspecting the Gemini webpage elements with browser developer tools.
+If the download feature stops working after a Gemini UI update, these selectors might need to be updated by inspecting the Gemini webpage elements with browser developer tools.

-**Important:** After saving changes to `webview.js`, you must reload the recipe in Ferdium for the changes to take effect:
+**Important:** After making any manual changes to `webview.js`, you must reload the recipe in Ferdium for the changes to take effect:
 * Right-click on the Gemini service tab in Ferdium and select "Reload service".
 * Or, use the Development menu: "Reload Recipes" / "Reload Ferdium" (`Ctrl+Shift+R` / `Cmd+Shift+R`).

 ## 📝 Notes
 * The CSS styles are embedded directly in `webview.js` for compatibility with Google's security policies.
-You can modify the `embeddedCSS` constant within the script if you need to adjust the toolbar's appearance.
-* Ensure you have a stable internet connection when using the service.
+* The folder and toolbar configurations are saved in your browser's `localStorage`.
+Clearing your Ferdium cache may reset your settings.
-* The download feature relies on programmatic clicking of the canvas's "Copy" button and then reading from the clipboard.
+* The download feature relies on programmatic clicking and clipboard access.
 This requires clipboard permissions to be granted to the browser/Ferdium.

 ## 📜 Disclaimer